small0live/bots-research/README.md

 #### gh_teams_research_analysis.R
-* Contains code for statistical modeling of variable relationships reported in our publication.
+* Contains code for statistical modeling and visualization of variable relationships reported in our publication.

 ## References